mzabani/wstunnel/README.md

 What follows are two programs that communicate with each other and show WsTunnel's main (or perhaps even all) features.
+*Important note: I haven't checked if the following code fully type-checks.
+It should be pretty close, though.*

 The Slave
 ---